Updated: February 1, 2023

 We collect personal information that you provide directly to us or through our service providers, vendors, and consultants (collectively, “Service Providers”), including when you:

-participate in any interactive features of the Services (e.g., when you use our live chat feature, use our training materials or participate in our trainings); or
+- participate in any interactive features of the Services (e.g., when you use our live chat feature, use our training materials, or participate in our trainings);

-engage with us via third party social media sites.
+- engage with us via social media sites.

 The types of personal information we may collect directly from you include:

-Basic User Information: such as your name, email address, postal address, phone number, company or employer name, job title or position, username or user ID.
+- Basic User Information: such as your name, email address, postal address, phone number, company or employer name, job title or position, username or user ID.
 We may also collect your drivers' license or hunting license when applying for a recreational lease;

-- Purchase Information: such as information about the products and services you purchase from us, purchasing authority, purchasing timeframe, and shipping, ordering, billing and other similar information;
+- Purchase Information: such as information about the Services you purchase from us, purchasing authority, purchasing timeframe, and shipping, ordering, billing and other similar information;

-Job Application Information: such as resumes, work history, educational background, and job interest data.
+- Job Application Information: such as resumes, work history, educational background, and job interest data.
 (Additional information for California job applicants can be found here, on the CCPA Job Applicant Notice);